Making first generation meters smarter

 If your meters have not been migrated then there is a risk that you will have to provide your energy supplier with meter readings, if they are unable to obtain the information directly from your meters.
 The DCC and energy suppliers are working together to ensure all eligible meters are migrated by the end of 2021.

 First generation (SMETS1) meters were installed by energy suppliers to meet their obligations to offer and install smart meters for consumers, before the DCC became operationally ready.
-Whilst the core functionality offered by a SMETS1 meter is the same as SMETS2, the manner in which information is currently provided to energy suppliers differs, as the communication is managed through different Smart Meter System Operators (SMSOs), where SMETS2 meters communicate through a single service managed by the DCC.
+Whilst the core functionality offered by a SMETS1 meter is the same as SMETS2 smart meters, the manner in which information is currently provided to energy suppliers differs, as the communication is managed through different Smart Meter System Operators (SMSOs), where SMETS2 meters communicate through a single service managed by the DCC.
 Once a SMETS1 meter has been migrated, the communication will operate in the DCC's total systems.
 This enables consumers to change energy suppliers without loss of smart capabilities.

 Will migration change with the way I top up my prepay meter?